mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 16 - Ripple Effect/readme.md

 There are multiple strategies to deal with Legacy and coupled systems.

-You should deal with this problem before it explodes under our eyes.
+You should deal with this problem before it explodes under your eyes.

 # Relations 👩‍❤️‍💋‍👨